lidaniel7/to-do-list/README.md

-A To-Do list application built with React.
+A basic To-do list built with React.